 Lukas is an artist.
 A storyteller.
 A conservator.

-His multi-disciplinary projects have been turned into films, chronicles and books.
-A large part of Lukas’ work deals with archival material he collects while traveling or while delving into his own background.
+His multi-disciplinary projects have been turned into films, chronicles, online archives, books, and exhibitions.
+A large part of Lukas’ work deals with archival material he collects through travel or while delving into his own background.
 His narratives tackle recorded history by creating alternate storylines and fictional elements, alongside commonly accepted facts.
+Lukas often researches his imagery through explorations into cultures that have been affected by conflict.
 His created ‘archival artworks’ have little to do with institutional processes but rather center around personal stories, the desire to preserve their place in history, and Lukas’ own emotional attachment to them.

-Following his time in China, Lukas transported his organizational and curatorial pursuits to Yogyakarta, Indonesia where he founded SewonArtSpace – a residency program that hosts artists from his native Austria and other countries, creating a space for collaboration with the local arts-community.
+He co-founded the Austro Sino Arts Program in China, publishing 5 annual books and organising exhibitions, film festivals, and large-scale installations across China and Hong Kong.
+In Yogyakarta, Indonesia he founded SewonArtSpace – a residency program that hosts artists from his native Austria and other countries, creating a space for collaboration with the local arts-community.

 Lukas studied art and photography at the London College of Music and Media as well as printmaking at the Rhode Island School of Design.
 He is a Fulbright fellow and a recipient of multiple awards and grants from government and private institutions such as the British Library, the Goethe-Institut, the Arts Council of Austria.
 His projects have been exhibited on three continents in galleries and museums and can be found in private and state collections in Europe, the USA, and Asia.